EliaTogni/Univault/Classes/Informatica Teorica.md

 $$f: A \to B \text{ iniettiva} \iff \forall a_1, a_2 \in A, a_1 \neq a_2 \implies f(a_1) \neq f(a_2)$$

-cioè non sono possibili confluenze.
+cioè non sono possibili confluenze.<br />
 Alcuni esempi:
 - $f(n) = \lfloor \sqrt(n) \rfloor$ è iniettiva?
 	No: $f(5) = 2 = f(4)$;